What is a Holding Company?

 In such a form, the holding company does not conduct ordinary business operations.
-Rather, it exists only to control the subsidiaries, including holding their assets.
+Instead, it exists only to control the subsidiaries, including holding their assets.
 Thus, they limit themselves as a holding company in its literal meaning.

 Intermediate Holding Company – Layers

 In this form, we will see layers – a bigger and a smaller layer of holding companies.
-All smaller holding companies align to and controlled by a Bigger Holding Company.
+All smaller holding companies align to and are controlled by a Bigger Holding Company.
 In other words, a holding company is basically a subsidiary of another larger holding company.
 For example, there will be a pure holding company at the top and many intermediate holding companies that are its subsidiaries-wholly owned or partially owned.

 Mixed Holding Company